universe-components/touchpoint/README.md

 - **Supports Multi-modal**: Handles text, images, audio, video, sensor data, etc., implementing the fusion of VLA and intelligent agents.

-- **Supports Multiple Agent Forms**: Agents can be software, such as apps or TCP, or hardware, such as robots, cars, drones, server node, etc.
+- **Supports Multiple Agent Forms**: Agents can be software, such as apps, or hardware, such as robots, cars, drones, server node, etc.

 - **Supports Multiple Agent Architectures**: Agents can coexist within a single process, belong to different processes, or be deployed on different terminals.